getsentry/sentry/src/sentry/remote_config/docs/protocol.md

 When evaluating a set of rules and varaints each rule is a logical `AND` while each variant is a logical `OR`.
 Failure to evaluate one variant does not prevent another variant from successfully evaluating.
 Failure to evaluate one rule does invalidate the remaining rules and the evaluation proceedure can eagerly terminate.

+Variants are ordered and must be evaluated in the order returned by the service-provider.

 **Rollout Object**

 | Field         | Type                | Description                                                 |